BenGig/MMM-mqtt/README.md

 # MMM-mqtt

 This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
-It provides the ability to subscribe to MQTT topics and emit notifications to MM modules on messages received.
+It does not display any information on the screen, but provides the ability to subscribe to MQTT topics and emit notifications to MM modules on messages received.

 ## Installation
 1. Ensure that you have the necessary libraries/clients for mqtt installed on the computer that will be running this extension.
 (For example, running `sudo apt-get install mosquitto mosquitto-clients` on Debian-based distributions.)